A word about selecting your contractor

 Notice I have placed this last.
 While contractors understand that in the real world everyone has a budget to work within, there is no such thing as a "deal" when it comes to quality contracting.

 There also seem to be a lot of "rules of thumb" out there.
 Like: "Get 3 estimates and pick the middle one".
-Although I always tell people we will definitely not be the least expensive, we usually aren't the most expensive either, which puts in the middle.
+Although I always tell people we will definitely not be the least expensive, we usually aren't the most expensive either.
 But, that should not just be the default deciding factor.

 Your ultimate decision should be a combination of research and due diligence, the contractor's competency in your project, and comfort factor.
 If all that fits within your resources to fund the project, you have your winner!